ambitioninc/django-data-schema/README.md

 pip install django-data-schema
 ```

-# Basic Usage
+# Model Overview
 Django data schema defines three models for building schemas on data.
 These models are ``DataSchema`` and
 ``FieldSchema``.

 The ``DataSchema`` model provides a ``model_content_type`` field that points to a Django ``ContentType`` model.
 This field represents which object this schema is modeling.
-If the field is left Null, it is assumed that
+If the field is None, it is assumed that
-this schema models a dictionary.
+this schema models an object such as a dictionary or list.

 After the enclosing ``DataSchema`` has been defined, various ``FieldSchema`` models can reference the main
 data schema. ``FieldSchema`` models provide the following attributes: